Our Custom Home Building Process

+"DO NOT START WITH THE ARCHITECT FIRST" This is the most important repeated advice we give to perspective clients for the reasons explained further below under Step 3.
 Once a custom builder understands your wants and needs, he will work with an in-house architect, or an architect within his network of trade partners, to begin the design process.
 Most custom builders will work with both the home buyer and the architect during the design phase to clarify issues related to the construction process.
 Regardless of the style or design you’ve chosen for your new home, don’t be afraid to ask questions as the design takes shape.
 Both the builder and the architect may be able to suggest alternatives based on designs they’ve implemented for other houses.
 Try to balance creativity and flexibility as you strive to make your house livable and unique.

 When the designs are complete, your builder will request bids from his network of trade partners.
 If you’re requiring something that’s new to your builder, he may ask you to suggest suppliers or installers.
 (Do your homework before this phase if you want specific brands or installers.)
 If your builder’s trade-partner network is diverse, chances are his partners will offer more competitve bids than any new players, due to already established relationships.
 However, it doesn’t hurt for your builder to consider your suggested trade partners or suppliers; they may be great additions to his team.

 In order to maximize budget and timeline, make all your decisions early in the building process, and avoid change orders.
 If you decide to authorize change orders late in the game, you’ll spend more in materials and labor, and your construction timeline may be longer than anticipated.